-- Exacta wagers have you pick two horses.
-Both of your horses must finish in first and second place and in the order you predicted for you to win
+- Exacta wagers have you pick two horses that must finish in first and second place and in the correct order to win

-- Trifecta wagers are similar to exacta wagers but have you pick three horses instead
+- Trifecta wagers are similar to exacta wagers but you have to pick three horses in the correct order

 - Superfecta wagers have you pick four horses.
 Each horse must come in the wagered place (first, second, third, or fourth) for you to win the bet

 - Quinella bets are wagers in which the first two finishers must be picked in either order.

 With each of these wager types, gamblers can “box” their bets, meaning they bet more than once to cover multiple finishing orders.
 Again, this form of insurance also requires doling out more cash at the betting window.